 As I was going through my oldest articles and doing some REFIT work on them, I came across my review of the Cozmo Heavy Industries Constitution Class Phase II Prototype kit.
+You can read that review at THIS LINK.
 I realized that in all this time of writing my articles and sharing some of my kitbashes, I have never shared my attempt at building the Constitution Class Phase II Refit.
 This model has a special place in my heart as it was my very first kitbash.

 USS Valley Forge (NCC-1732)